apekshapriya/hands_segmentation/README.md

-Being very huge dataset, some samples a rarendomly chosen from the dataset and the annotations are converted to masked images.
+Being very huge dataset, some samples a randomly chosen from the dataset and the annotations are converted to masked images.

 To create the dataset: